-Many struggle and fail to maintain a healthy diet because of the common misconception that a healthy diet is solely achieved through willpower.
+Many struggle and fail to maintain a healthy diet because of the common misconception that a good diet and making healthy decisions is solely achieved through willpower.
 Willpower requires constant focus and effort which is simply unsustainable, not to mention unenjoyable.

 There is a better way.
 You wouldn’t try to swim across a rapidly flowing river if you knew there was a bridge just around the bend, would you?